jojoakh/Test-your-knowledge/README.md

 -  Allow questions with images as answer choices alongside text options.
 - Include open-ended questions where users can type in their answers.
+- I would like to be able to display high scores.

 ## Tools & Technologies Used